stefanerefrande/stock_prices.python/README.md

 All the information provided and handled is consumed from FinnHub - a recognized stock market API (https://finnhub.io/).

+In order to run the project and the tests it is necessary to get a valid api key from https://finnhub.io/.

 <img width="1280" alt="Captura de Tela 2022-05-11 às 22 56 38" src="https://user-images.githubusercontent.com/70039371/167976619-266aa313-6c39-42da-8947-40000562fe85.png">